Car service guide: How to make your used car look younger

 Over time, your used car will show signs of age.
 In this blog post we will be giving you a few tips on how to roll back the years and make your used car look as good as new.
-We have plenty of experience in rejuvenating used cars for both ourselves and our customers and have picked up a few tricks along the way.
+We have plenty of experience in rejuvenating used cars for both ourselves and our customers in our car service and repair centre and have picked up a few tricks along the way.
 So, if you want to make your car look a few years younger, read on.

 A dirty and deteriorated number plate is instantly noticeable and can make your used car look much older than it actually is.
 Cracked plastic, water damaged edges and general scuffs are a tell tale sign that the plate is getting tired.
 Replacing the beaten up number plate for a nice new one is one of the best ways to tidy up your cars appearance.